Silver-Mercury fillings have been the filling material of choice

 patient avoid tooth fracture, the side effect so common with silver-mercury fillings.

-why place it if you don't have to?
+3. Silver-mercury fillings pose a significant health risk, and not used now a days.
 It is nice to be able to place a bonded tooth colored restoration, which not only

 strengthens and beautifies your tooth, but also has no mercury, the second most toxic element know to man.